dltj/dltj-blog/content/2015-07-02-thursday-threads-2015w26.md

 href="https://twitter.com/DataG/status/615209740117929984"
 anchor="Peter Murray on Twitter" %}

 This exhibitor had a good origin story.
 A family coming to the U.S. had a difficult time getting their drivers licenses, so they created an online resource for all 50 states that covers the details.
-They've had success with the business side of their service, so they decided to {% include robustlink.html href="http://driving-tests.org/library/" versionurl="https://web.archive.org/web/20150712102211/http://driving-tests.org/library/" versiondate="2015-07-02" title="Driving-Tests.org For Libraries" anchor="give it away to libraries for free" %}.
+They've had success with the business side of their service, so they decided to {{ robustlink(href="http://driving-tests.org/library/", versionurl="https://web.archive.org/web/20150712102211/http://driving-tests.org/library/", versiondate="2015-07-02", title="Driving-Tests.org For Libraries", anchor="give it away to libraries for free") }}.

 ## Free Online Obituaries Service from Orange County Library
 {: #p26028-obits}